 - Configuration Option 1: No MBSF:

 - This configuration may be used for Transport Only Mode, when the Multicast service or Broadcast service does not require service layer interworking with LTE MBMS.

-- The control plane entry point from the Application Function to request establishment of an MBS session is the NEF via N33.
+- The control plane entry point from the Application Function outside the trusted domain to request establishment of an MBS session is the NEF via N33.

+- An application function within the trusted domain can directly use the Npcf and Nmbsmf service based interfaces.
+In this case some NEF functionality related to PCF and MB-SMF interaction is incorporated in AF.

+NOTE z: Application function within the trusted domain selects MB-SMF based on e.g. its local configuration, or query NRF based on location, etc.

 - The user plane entry point for the Application Function is the MB-UPF via N6.